Wippa

-Michael Wipfli (born 29 September 1979), commonly known as "Wippa", is an Australian radio presenter and comedian who is a co-host on the Nova 96.9 breakfast show Fitzy and Wippa with Kate Ritchie alongside Ryan Fitzgerald and Kate Ritchie.
+Michael Wipfli (born 29 September 1979), commonly known as "Wippa", is an Australian radio presenter and comedian who is a co-host on the Nova 96.9 breakfast show Fitzy, Wippa & Kate alongside Ryan Fitzgerald and Kate Ritchie.

 Early life

 Wippa was born in Melbourne, Victoria, Australia in 1979 to John and Christine Wipfli.
 His father is from Switzerland, where his surname originates; and moved to Melbourne when he was 20-years-old.
 His ancestral background was explored on the 2024 TV series Origin Odyssey, hosted by Shaun Micallef.
 He has two sisters: Louise and Kate.

 Wippa completed building management certificate at TAFE and was part of a freelance building crew, which gave him the freedom to do some casual work in entertainment.

-Wippa married Lisa Robertson in 2013.
-They have three children named Theodore, Jack and Francesca.